StevenB96/Theatre-Ticket-Booking-App/README.md

 ---

+## Docker Support

+The app can be run using docker compose and the example configuration found in env.example.txt and env.[].example.txt.
+Production support is planned but not tested.

+Here are some relevant commands:
+- docker system prune -a --volumes -f; docker builder prune --all -f
+- docker-compose build --no-cache --progress=plain; docker-compose up -d

+---

 ## Next Steps & Improvements

 <!-- * **Modularise Shared Components**: Extract recurring UI elements (tables, forms, buttons) into a shared component library.